Upper School Curriculum

 Early Childhood Education Internship

 Under the direct guidance of the Lower School teachers and administration, students enrolled in this academic course will provide instructional assistance to the teacher and students both in and out of the classroom.
 The student will assist in small and large group learning environments.
 Students will gain an understanding of educational practices and childhood development through observation and co-facilitation of student lessons and activities.
-Throughout this yearlong program, the student will routinely meet with and be evaluated by the assigned teacher.
+Throughout this year-long program, the student will routinely meet with and be evaluated by the assigned teacher.

-STEM Innovation Lab Internship
+Innovation Lab Internship

 Under the direct guidance of the director of advancement, students enrolled in this academic course will provide assistance to the school’s Office of Advancement.
 The student will gain a greater understanding of the meaning and purpose of philanthropic support and nonprofit management.
-In this business-focused internship, students will learn concepts of sales, leadership, management, marketing, fundraising, grant making, event management and execution.
+In this business-focused internship, students will learn concepts of sales, leadership, management, marketing, fundraising, grantmaking, event management and execution.
 Preparation and participation in fundraising events may include periodic attendance after academic hours.
 Throughout this year-long program, the student will routinely meet with and be evaluated by the director of advancement.

 Technology Internship